bjango/Greyprint/Help/Help.md

 ### Templates

-The Greyprint templates contain many 16×16, 24×24, 32×32, and 48×48 pixel single-origin organic, artisinally crafted pure white icon zones.
+The Greyprint templates contain many 16×16, 24×24, 32×32, and 48×48 pixel single-origin organic, artisanally crafted pure white icon zones.
 These icon zones can be filled with your hopes and dreams.
 They can be filled with your wildest desires.

 Just kidding, they’re just normal white boxes.
 Lots and lots of white boxes.
 The same white boxes you could draw yourself in a few minutes.
 But, the point is, now you don’t have to.
 Now can you just fire up the Greyprint templates and be working in seconds.